Project update – Dec. 12, 2016

-- During the 2016 construction season, crews will reconstruct the south side of McKnight Boulevard and then the north side.
-Traffic will be directed onto the new lanes in the median.
+- During the 2016 construction season, crews first reconstructed the south side of McKnight Boulevard and then the north side.

-The City of Calgary will communicate with the public and impacted businesses about the construction before it begins and on an ongoing basis throughout construction.
-The web page will be the primary source for updated information.
+The City of Calgary has communicated with the public and impacted businesses about the project on an ongoing basis.

 Approximately 75 people attended an information session on May 6, 2015 about the widening and reconstruction.
-As a result of discussions at the event with bicycle riders, the pathway along the south side will be extended to past 12 Street N.E. and join up with a cul-de-sac at 48 Avenue N.E.
-Please see the attached board
+As a result of discussions at the event with bicycle riders, it was decided that the pathway along the south side would be extended to past 12 Street N.E. and would join up with a cul-de-sac at 48 Avenue N.E.